 But is carrying a sleep debt really so harmful?
-Careful experiments by psychologist David Dinges and others have shown that the answer is yes.
-Dinges and colleagues recruit healthy young volunteers who live continuously in Dinges's sleep laboratory for 10-20 days.
-By randomly assigning people to receive different amounts and patterns of sleep over time, by controlling people's access to stimulants such as caffeine, and by constantly monitoring people's physiological states (to document the amount of sleep that people are actually getting), Dinges has learned that people who get less than 8 hours sleep per night show pronounced cognitive and physiological deficits, including memory impairments, a reduced ability to make decisions, and dramatic lapses in attention.
+Experiments by psychologist David Dinges, PhD, and others have shown that the answer is yes.
+Dinges and colleagues recruited healthy young volunteers to continuously in a sleep laboratory for 10-20 days.
+By randomly assigning the volunteers to receive different amounts and patterns of sleep over time, by controlling their access to stimulants such as caffeine, and by constantly monitoring their physiological states (to document the amount of sleep they were actually getting), Dinges learned that people who get fewer than eight hours of sleep per night show pronounced cognitive and physiological deficits, including memory impairments, a reduced ability to make decisions and dramatic lapses in attention.

 Cited Research and Additional Sources

 Basner, M., Rao, H., Goel, N., and Dinges, D.F.
 (2013).
 Sleep deprivation and neurobehavioral dynamics.
 Current Opinion in Neurobiology, 23, 854-863.

 Colten, Harvey R. and Altevogt, Bruce M. (eds.)
 (2013).
 Sleep disorders and sleep deprivation: an unmet public health problem.
 Institute of Medicine.
 National Academies Press.

 Coren, S. (1996).
 Sleep thieves: An eye-opening exploration into the science and mysteries of sleep.
 New York: Free Press.

 Dement, W. C. (1999).
 The promise of sleep.
 New York: Delacorte Press.